redis/redis-doc/topics/expire.md

 # Expiring keys

-Voltile keys are stored on disk like the other keys, the timeout is persistent too like all the other aspects of the dataset.
+Volatile keys are stored on disk like the other keys, the timeout is persistent too like all the other aspects of the dataset.
 Saving a dataset containing expires and stopping the server does not stop the flow of time as Redis stores on disk the time when the key will no longer be available as Unix